 For larger blooms with hearty stems, like garden roses, start by trimming off the stem completely and then sticking a corsage stem in through the bottom, as shown in the photo, after you’ve dipped the tip in water for 10 seconds.

 For hollow stems, like ranunculus and anemones, you can either give the corsage stems a whirl OR insert floral wire through the stem (first cut the stem down to just a few inches), then twist around the hoop to secure.

 5. Wrap the wire end of the corsage stem around the hoop and attached branches.

 6. Continue step 4 and 5 until you’ve reached the desired look.
 And it’s ready to hang, over a nail on the wall, your front door, etc.

-When the flowers eventually wilt (usually within 2-5 days), you can switch them out for new ones or leave your wreath as just greenery for the rest of the season.
+When the flowers eventually wilt (usually within 2 to 5 days – sometimes longer), you can switch them out for new ones or leave your wreath as just greenery for the rest of the season.

 Photography Amelia Tatnall Lawrence

 For even more DIY wreath ideas, check out the giant DIY holiday wreath I made last year (it’s over 3 ft tall).